-- k) The Client acknowledges that Rothschild & Co will be required, under Applicable Law, to transaction report certain transactions to the relevant regulator ("Transaction Report").
-In order to comply with Rothschild & Co's obligations in respect of transaction reporting Rothschild & Co will be required to report details of such transactions, including client identification and information to the relevant regulator pursuant to Applicable Law.
-The Client undertakes to provide Rothschild & Co, prior to the execution of a transaction, with any required information to enable Rothschild & Co to complete the Transaction Report and waives any right or duty of confidentiality in respect of such information, when used byRothschild & Co for the purpose of complying with its transaction reporting obligations.
-The Client further agrees that where Rothschild & Co does not receive such information Rothschild & Co may not be able to undertake a transaction with or for the Client. - I) Notwithstanding the restriction in clause 2.3(g) above, as part of the Transaction Report, Rothschild & Co is still required to report, in certain instances, whether relevant transactions (such as transactions in reportable equities or sovereign debt) were short sales or were carried out under a short selling exemption.
-Where Rothschild & Co does not have such information and the Client has not confirmed whether such sale is a short sale or carried out under a short selling exemption, Rothschild & Co will report to the relevant regulator, as part of the Transaction Report, that such information has not been disclosed to Rothschild & Co. - m) No later than the first business day following execution, Rothschild & Co will issue, or arrange the issue of, a confirmation in writing (which may or may not be in electronic format) in respect of all transactions carried out on behalf of the Client.
+- k) The Client acknowledges that Rothschild & Co may be required, under Applicable Law, to transaction report certain transactions to the relevant regulator ("Transaction Report").
+In order to comply with Rothschild & Co's obligations in respect of such transaction reporting Rothschild & Co will be required to report details of such transactions, including client identification and information to the relevant regulator pursuant to Applicable Law.
+The Client undertakes to provide Rothschild & Co, prior to the execution of a transaction, with any required information to enable Rothschild & Co to complete the Transaction Report and waives any right or duty of confidentiality in respect of such information, when used by Rothschild & Co for the purpose of complying with its transaction reporting obligations.
+The Client further agrees that where Rothschild & Co does not receive such information Rothschild & Co may not be able to undertake a transaction with or for the Client. - I) Notwithstanding the restriction in clause 3.3(g) above, as part of the Transaction Report, Rothschild & Co is still required to report, in certain instances, whether relevant transactions (such as transactions in reportable equities or sovereign debt) were short sales or were carried out under a short selling exemption.
+Where Rothschild & Co does not have such information and the Client has not confirmed whether such sale is a short sale or carried out under a short selling exemption, Rothschild & Co will report to the relevant regulator, as part of the Transaction Report, that such information has not been disclosed to Rothschild & Co. - m) Subject to applicable rules and in accordance with Rothschild & Co's Order Execution Policy, any transaction may, without prior reference to the Client, be aggregated with those of Rothschild & Co or other clients of Rothschild & Co.
+Aggregation may, on some occasions, operate to the Client's disadvantage while on other occasions it may be to their advantage. - n) No later than the first business day following execution, Rothschild & Co will issue, or arrange the issue of, a confirmation in writing (which may or may not be in electronic format) in respect of all transactions carried out on behalf of the Client.
 Each such confirmation will record the essential details of the transaction and comply with the FCA Handbook.
+Where Rothschild & Co has been appointed to provide to the Client Discretionary Investment Management services, the Client in accepting these Terms and Conditions agrees that all such confirmations will be included in the Client's statement of Assets in accordance with these Terms.

-2.4 Conflicts of Interest
+3.4 Conflicts of Interest